WHAT ARE THEY?

 - ear infection

-- unwanted complication to using ear wax drops in the past.
+- unwanted complication to using ear wax drops and sprays in the past.